I was a TV writer and subeditor for British newspapers and magazines for more than a decade.

 Peggy Mount already had a long career paying tyrannical matriarchs, beginning with a celebrated stage production of Sailor Beware in the 1950s.
 Her two previous sitcom hits had been The Larkins where she played a domineering wife and George and the Dragon, with Carry On star Sid James and Dad's Army stalwart John Le Mesurier.
 After You're Only Young Twice, Mount joined the Royal Shakespeare Company and made a new career as a classical character actor.

-There was only one series of The Growing Pains of PC Penrose - but it was later revamped, with a new setting and mainly new characters, as Rosie.
+The Growing Pains of PC Penrose only lasted for one season (seven episodes total), but it was later rebooted as Rosie, with a new setting and mainly new characters.